Chic African Culture Africa Factbook

 Don't trust the key of the hen house to the cat.

-African proverbs have been used for centuries not only parents, grandparents and our ancestors but also all over the world.
+African proverbs have been used for centuries not only by parents, grandparents and our ancestors but also all over the world.
 African proverbs communicate timeless good advice about truth and sincerity, kindness and wickedness and wisdom and foolishness.
-African proverbs touch the place in our hearts where we are silent, listening to our inner most voice of the soul.
+African proverbs touch the place in our hearts where we are silent, listening to the innermost voice of the soul.

-African proverbs are important because they teach life lessons in short simple sayings.
+African proverbs are essential because they teach life lessons in short, simple sayings.

 Wise sayings in the language of proverbs have been passed down for generations in African culture.